PreshinHub/OOP-SOUNDGAME-project/README.md

 # OOP-SOUNDGAME-project
-SoundGame project is a simple quizzle that matches animals to their different aounds
+SoundGame project is a simple quizzle that matches different animals to their respective sounds.